Editorial Standards

 What does Form 8809 actually extend?

 It extends the time to file information returns with the IRS, typically by 30 days, when you submit by the original due date.
-It does not extend the deadline to furnish recipient statements, which have their own rules and extension path.
+It does not extend the deadline to furnish recipient statements, which require a separate Form 15397 request received no later than the date the statements are due to recipients.

 Can I submit Form 8809 online?